BL-30/Development-project-in-Machine-Learning/README.md

 - Each student of the group wrote at least one function.
 - We indicate the writer of each function in comment
 - We also created a git repository for our group: https://redmine-df.telecom-bretagne.eu/
+- Log of our Github Repository : https://github.com/BL-30/Development-project-in-Machine-Learning

 ## :white_check_mark: Requirements